Sheikh Hasina: The woman who ruled Bangladesh with iron fist for 15 years

 Taking power after ‘trauma’

-The unrest that forced Ms Hasina to flee was an eerie reminder of the mob rampage at her home during the bloody military coup almost 50 years ago that ended in the assassination of her father, Bangladesh’s first prime minister Sheikh Mujib Rahman.
+The unrest that forced Ms Hasina to flee was an eerie reminder of the mob rampage at her home during the bloody military coup almost 50 years ago that ended in the assassination of her father, Sheikh Mujib Rahman, who was Bangladesh’s first prime minister.

-Ms Hasina lost 18 members of her family and household staff in the coup.
-She weaponised the trauma, said Avinash Paliwal, a senior lecturer at Soas University of London specialising in south Asian strategic affairs, calling it her “one very powerful quality” as a politician.
+Ms Hasina lost 18 members of her family and its household staff in the coup.
+She weaponised the trauma, says Dr Avinash Paliwal, a senior lecturer at Soas University of London who specialises in south Asian strategic affairs.
+He describes this as her “one very powerful quality” as a politician.

-Proudly wearing the label of being the daughter of Bangladesh’s founder, Ms Hasina came to power in 1996 but lost the next election in 2001.
+Proudly bearing her status as the daughter of Bangladesh’s founder, Ms Hasina came to power in 1996, but she lost the next election in 2001.

 Imposing an iron grip